Boosting Competition Entries and Viral Growth with Rewards Fuel

 In the spirit of experimentation, we’ve been looking into some tools for boosting competition entries and incentivise social sharing and viral growth.
 Let’s take a look at some of the options.
 We’ll then take a detailed look at how one particular tool boosted performance of a competition run on Eco & Beyond website.

 5 Competition Boosting Tools and Plugins

 You don’t need a competition app, tool or service to run your promotions.
 But if you’re expecting more than a handful of entries, having a tool to manage the smooth running and fair drawing of the competition will be highly valuable.

 At Sapling we’ve developed our own tools and processes to help us run and draw competitions with ease.
-The goal of this experiment was to run a contest on The Food Rush website and see if using a tool would boost entries and achieve growth of our social media channels and email list.
+The goal of this experiment was to run a contest on Eco & Beyond website and see if using a tool would boost entries and achieve growth of our social media channels and email list.

 We performed an initial search for competition boosting tools and came up with the following short list:

 For more details on these and other tools for running competitions and giveaways, download our guide.

 All these tools help facilitate the running of competitions and giveaways that can be embedded on social media or your website.

 These tools are designed to incentivise users to complete a series of tasks to gain more entries into the contest.
 This might include sharing the contest on social media, answering a question or joining your newsletter.

 The different entry methods can be weighted to incentivise users to do what you want them to do.
 For example, a simple name and email entry might give the user 1 entry.
 Signing up for a newsletter – a more valuable action to the contest organiser – might gain the user 5 entries.
 The more entries a user has, the higher their chance of winning the prize.